 - A legislative initiative to streamline permitting procedures for projects on the core trans-European transport network (TEN-T).

-The full list of initiatives is available here.
+See the full list of initiatives.
 They are supported by a call for proposals under the Connecting Europe Facility with €450 million available to support projects in the Member States contributing to road safety, digitisation and multimodality.
 The call will be open until 24 October 2018.